You asked and we answered.

 10. Why not just have a single a name classified such as "University Professional?"
 Unless there are university professionals and academic professionals, this new classification is just as confusing.
 If they really are two different designations, then treat as two.
 Now is the time to simplify.
 The committee that made the name recommendation thought it reflected inclusiveness and a sense of community, where each members’ contributions are valued and respected.

-2. How many days/hours of leave are proposed for university and academic professionals?
+2. How many days/hours of leave are proposed for University and Academic Professionals?
 Leave accrual and maximum carryforward is based on years of service as per the following table.
 Note: A&P Faculty currently accruing 39 days per year will be grandparented at that rate until they reach 20 years of service.
 Amounts shown apply to full-time employees.

 |Years of Service||Days per Year||Hours per Year||Max Annual Carry Forward|

 3. Is personal and family leave and sick leave incorporated into the leave balance in the new plan?
 What about holidays?
-The proposed leave accrual amounts include personal, family and sick leave but do not include paid holidays.
+The leave accrual amounts include personal, family and sick leave but do not include paid holidays.
 Paid holidays will continue to be awarded separately just as they are now.
 Employees would still be expected to cover additional time off for winter closing, if necessary, from their accrued leave balance.

 4. Will leave accruals be the same for VSDP and traditional plans?
 Yes.

 8. Are all 12 weeks of parental leave (6 weeks short-term disability and 6 weeks child-rearing) paid at 100% or is payout based on years of service like it is currently for short-term disability?
-Yes, the proposal is for 100% pay.
+Yes, the plan is for 100% pay.

 9. Does parental leave option include both fathers and partners?
 Yes it does.
 We tried to design a paid leave plan to meet the more modern definitions of a family.

 12. Can you please clarify the parental leave?
 Will the full 12 weeks be paid, or just the first six as it is now?
 Also, how will staff members who have been employed in the 0-3 year time frame accrue enough parental leave to cover all 12 weeks if they are only allotted 28 days of leave?
 Is parental leave going to be separate where employees are automatically granted enough hours to cover them in addition to the 28 days they already receive?
-Yes, the policy proposes 12 weeks of paid leave (Six weeks through short term disability and six weeks of parental leave.)
+Yes, the policy includes 12 weeks of paid leave (Six weeks through short term disability and six weeks of parental leave).
 Parental leave will be a separate leave category than the annual leave allotment.

 13. For leave accrual, how are the years of service determined?
 State hire date or VCU hire date?
 Your state hire date determines your years of service for leave.

 14. How can you tell if you are losing leave allowances?
 Could you provide a comparison table for A&P and Classified?
-The proposed leave plan was designed so that no one loses leave.
+The leave plan was designed so that no one loses leave.
 The new balances are at least the same, if not more, that current accruals.
 Prior to the enrollment period, you will receive a side-by-side comparison that will include your current leave accrual versus your new balance as a University and Academic Professional.

 1. Are market ranges going to be available?